lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 Having completed the coding of the backend end point of the API, it's now time to add the new feature to the Android app.
 In order to create a new task, the app should provide a new Activity with a text field and a save button.

 This new Activity would be launched from the app action bar/menu, so we need to add a new item to it and catch the click on the new task button.
-Add the new <code>menu_new_task</code> string to the strings.xml resource file.
+Add the new `menu_new_task` string to the strings.xml resource file.

 {% highlight xml %}
 <!-- file: res/menu/activity_home.xml -->